listen-no-bs/listen-no-bs/src/content/blog/post-5.md

 ![Dark tangled sphere, symbolizing mental overload](/post-5.jpg)

 Ever feel like your brain is **running a thousand tabs at once**?
-Like you’re **holding too much, thinking too much, but there’s nowhere to put it?**
+Like you're **holding too much, thinking too much, but there's nowhere to put it?**

-You don’t have to be in crisis to feel **buried under everything**—work, relationships, expectations, the constant need to **keep it all together.**
+You don't have to be in crisis to feel **buried under everything**—work, relationships, expectations, the constant need to **keep it all together.**
 But where do you go when you just need to say it **out loud**, without someone trying to fix you, judge you, or make it about them?

 ---